Admissible online closed testing must employ e-values: Online true discovery guarantee with sequential e-values

 Proposition~\ref{prop:gro} shows that in the case of simple null and alternative hypotheses the optimal e-value under the true distribution is the same as if we maximize the growth rate under the alternative and then hedge the resulting e-value according to the probability that the alternative is true.
 We think it is possible that something analogous holds for composite null hypotheses as well.
 However, even if this is not the case, it seems to be a reasonable strategy in general.

 Therefore, our approach is to specify an estimate $\hat{\tau}_i$ for the probability $\tau_i$ that $H_i$ is false, where $\hat{\tau}_i$ can either depend on prior information or the past data, and then set $\lambda_i=\hat{\tau}_i$.
 We propose to set if no prior information is available.
-The reasoning for this choice is that the GRO e-value can be interpreted as a (generalized) LR and if $E_j^{\mathrm{GRO}}>1$ this means that the data prefers the alternative over the null distribution.
+The idea is that $E_j^{\mathrm{GRO}}>1$ indicates data favoring the alternative over the null distribution, since the GRO e-value can be interpreted as a (generalized) LR.

 We illustrate the behavior of $\hat{\tau}_i$ defined in \eqref{eq:weight_gro} for different scenarios in Figure \ref{fig:sim_tau}.
 We consider the simulation setup described in Section \ref{sec:sim}, but with $n=100$ and proportion of false hypotheses $\pi_A\in \{0.2,0.5,0.8\}$.
 If the signal is weak, $\hat{\tau}_i$ lies between the true proportion and $0.5$ and if the signal is strong, the estimate $\hat{\tau}_i$ is close to the true proportion.
 We think that this behavior is desirable, since a tendency towards $0.5$ is not that hurtful if the alternative and null distribution are close as the GRO e-values have a small variance in this case.